 Some builder’s risk policies also cover materials suppliers, whereas others do not.
-If your materials supplier isn’t covered, it’s a good idea to purchase business interruption coverage.
-In that case, if, for example, a storm delays your supplier by a week in shipping your materials, you won’t have to pay for the costs of that delay out of pocket.
+If your materials supplier isn’t covered, it’s a good idea to purchase business interruption coverage so that if, for example, a storm delays your supplier by a week in shipping your materials, you won’t have to pay for the costs of that delay out of pocket.

-Builder’s risk insurance policies vary significantly in terms of what property they actually cover.
-All policies will cover the building that’s being constructed or renovated, but from there, coverage really depends on your specific policy.
+All builder’s risk insurance policies will cover the building that’s being constructed or renovated—but from there, coverage really depends on your specific policy.
 Here are areas where you should confirm coverage:

-- Soft costs: The “soft costs” of delayed construction, such as architect fees, penalties owed to the local government, and additional real estate taxes, are covered only by some builder’s risk insurance policies.
+- Soft costs: The “soft costs” of delayed construction, such as architect fees, penalties owed to the local government, and additional real estate taxes

 If coverage in any of these areas isn’t available by default, you can sometimes add on coverage for an additional cost.

-Most builder’s risk insurance policies will cover physical damage or loss from a range of causes, including fire, storm, wind, vandalism, theft, fungus/contamination, and collision with vehicles or aircraft.
-You’ll also typically be reimbursed for protective measures that you have to take as a result of the damage, such as debris removal and pollutant cleanup.
+In addition to physical damage or loss, you’ll also typically be reimbursed for protective measures that you have to take as a result of the damage, such as debris removal and pollutant cleanup.